clowdr-app/clowdr/aws/README.md

      - `sso_region`: e.g. `eu-west-1`
      - `sso_account_id`: the numeric ID of the AWS account your SSO user has been granted access to.

 1. Using these credentials, add a named profile to [`~/.aws/config`](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
 In this case, we're using the name `sandbox`, but you can choose whatever you like.
+If the directory `~/.aws` does not exist on your machine, you may create it manually and create an extensionless `config` file inside.

    - For example: